• Skip to primary navigation

 Notes

 Want to amp up the flavor on these wedge fries?
-Sprinkle with fresh chopped herbs after they're cooked, such as chives, parsley and thyme.
+Sprinkle with fresh chopped herbs after they're cooked, such as chives, parsley, and thyme.

 Did you make this recipe?